sjas/haskell/README.md

 Since code is being put into Modules, that are automically loaded, only the main file has to be listed for compiling.

+    # compile && run
     ghc --make Main.hs && ./Main

 This line being put to a script or a shortcut of your editor and you are good to go.
-Forget reloads in the REPL.

 ## comment